 I did enjoy the artwork quite a bit.
 All the female designs are quite KAWAII I would say.
 It kept me going through some of the dull parts.

 Da Capo features a mixed bag of characters: the typical set of five or so females to choose from, with an encouraging male friend who is usually hit or miss in every harem series (Hell yeah Sunohara...?).
 Kotori easily stands out as the series' best character, and you'll be glad to know she has quite a few pages dedicated to her in the second half of the series.
 As far as archetypes go, it's fairly typical...sister who isn't blood-related, osana najimi, etc.

 I read this on a whim while browsing through short completed manga, and didn't expect much at all.
 The end result was a mildly enjoyable, although typical, harem series.
 I would recommend this for people with an hour or two to kill and an itch for a harem series.

 Having watched the anime, and gotten some enjoyment out of it, I was pretty keen to get hold of the manga version - which was based on the anime (or game).

 Sad to say, I was disappointed - as I usually am when the manga is produced after the anime.

 Squashing 24 of anime related plot into 2 volumes is ill advised to say the least - the manga rushes from beginning to end so fast you nearly develop a severe case of whiplash.
-Apart from the two main protagonists, Nemu and Junichi, the rest of the characters are effectively side-lined, making no more than cameo appearances, if that.
+Apart from the two main protagonists, Nemu and Junichi, the rest of the characters are effectively side-lined, making no more than cameo appearances,

 Character development is zero, plot development is rushed and has gaps big enough to sail a tanker through.